Quick and Easy Uncooked Play Dough Recipe

 Quick and Easy No-Cook Play Dough Recipe

-Play dough is made with just four key ingredients, most of which you'll probably already have in your kitchen cupboards.
-The thing that seems to cause people most grief getting hold of is the Cream of Tartar, but most UK supermarkets do stock this in 140g tubs that are big enough to see you through a half dozen or more batches.
-It is even cheaper (and easier) to order larger quantities online so - affiliate link alert! - check out the link to Amazon in the list below if you have any problems getting hold of it.
+Play dough is made with just four key ingredients, most of which you’ll probably already have in your kitchen cupboards.
+Cream of Tartar is the ingredient that some people find difficult to get hold of, but I’ve found most UK supermarkets do stock it.
+Usually you’ll find it in 140g tubs that are big enough to see you through a half dozen or more batches.
+It is even cheaper (and easier) to order larger quantities online so – affiliate link alert! – check out the link to Amazon in the list below if you have any problems getting hold of it.

 As you can see from this list, you basically need twice as much flour as salt, with a few tablespoons of cream of tartar and oil, and enough water to bind everything together, so it’s pretty easy to scale the quantities up or down.
 However the recipe here makes a nice amount that could easily be divided into three or four (before you add the water) if you want to make different colours, and makes the kids plenty of dough that is enough for two or three children to play with together.

 - Food colouring (or natural dyes)

 - Glycerine liquid (for extra pliability and shine – note that this link is for food grade glycerine but some versions are for external use only.
 Glycerine is also great for adding to bubble mixture for bigger, longer-lasting bubbles!).

 The recipe on this page uses pretty standard materials that you probably already have.
 If you need to stock up, here are some examples from Amazon of the types of things we used.
 These are affiliate links, which means that if you click through and buy, I will receive a small amount that goes towards the running of this website without costing you a penny extra.
 Thank you for your support!